SpencerPros/Multi-Area-OSPF-Project/README.md

     R4(config-router)# end
     ```

-### Next I Activate OSPF on all router interfaces including Loopbacks, FastEthernet, and Serial interfaces
+### Next I Activate OSPF on all router interfaces including Loopbacks, FastEthernet, and Serial interfaces and make the 4 Loopback interfaces and R1 Fa0/0 and R4 Fa0/0 passive interfaces
-* Remember that each interface is in either Area 2 or 0 so make sure its in the right one, refer back to the topology if you dont remember
+* Remember on other interfaces I did not list  above specifically do not make them passive interfaces

  **Example of Router 1 interface Fa0/0**
    ```plaintext